-The FFS system allows the community to develop an education for the youth that is relative to their needs.
+The Family Farm School (FFS) system allows the community to develop an education for the youth that is relative to their needs.
 It is an education of formation, which addresses their concrete problems and realities.
 Ultimately a FFS enriches theory with practice and offers a holistic approach to rural development.

 Adopting the framework from France, the FFS as contextualized in the Philippines operate on the guiding principles of the Four Pillars…….

 If one or two of these pillars are absent, one ceases to be a FFS.

 The major difference between a FFS and a standard school is that students from a FFS have alternating home periods and school periods, which allows learning without alienation from their environment.
 Through Alternancia, students and parents are made aware of pressing problems and seek possible solutions together.
 The youth are made part of the process.